-Jensen 2′ Inserts for the Scoop Slide – Light Commercial / Residential
+Jensen Inserts for the Scoop Slide – Residential

-Rotational molded polyethylene inserts that can be shipped UPS.
-These inserts can be added to the Scoop Slide.
-They will add additional length from 8-10-12-14-16 or 18 ft.
+Our rotational molded polyethylene scoop slide can be shipped UPS.
+The insert is 16.25” x 20.75” x 11”.
+Additional inserts can be added to lengthen the slide.
+If the deck height is more than 10’ the slide should be going down a hillside only.
 This product should last 2 years in harsh conditions and up to 5 years in optimal conditions.
 Some conditions may require replacement sooner.
-Price is per insert.
+The weight limit is 300 lbs.

 **Installation, Safe Use and Maintenance Instructions**